google/mobly-bundled-snippets/README.md

-Mobly Bundled Snippets is a set of Snippets to allow Mobly tests to control Android devices.
+Mobly Bundled Snippets is a set of Snippets to allow Mobly tests to control Android devices by exposing a simplified verison of the public Android API suitable for testing.

-They expose a simplified verison of the public Android API suitable for testing.
+We are adding more APIs as we go.
+If you have specific needs for certain groups of APIs, feel free to file a request in [Issues](https://github.com/google/mobly-bundled-snippets/issues).

 Note: this is not an official Google product.